Daisy Lee Bitter

-Bitter has received the Eight Stars of Gold Citizenship Award from the governor of Alaska.
+Bitter received the Eight Stars of Gold Citizenship Award from the governor of Alaska.
 In 1983 and 1989, she was honored by the Alaska state legislature for her volunteer activities.
 She received the Jerry Dixon Award for Excellence in Environmental Education from the Alaska Conservation Foundation in 2011.
 A chapter about Bitter appeared in the book We Alaskans, published in 2002.